bregman-arie/devops-exercises/common-qa.md

 Because we need more contributors ;)
 Also because the maintainer really likes to ask questions and less answering them :)

+### Where the questions and answers are coming from?

+Well, from everywhere - past experience, colleagues, contributors, ...
+But we do not allow copying interview questions from interview questions sites.
+There are people who worked hard on adding those to their sites and we respect that.

 ### Can I add questions and/or answers?